Italian grammar: T–V distinction

 Italian makes use of the T–V distinction in second-person address.
-The second-person nominative pronoun is tu for informal use, and for formal use, the third-person form Lei has been used since the Renaissance.
-It is used like "Sie" in German, "usted" in Spanish, and "vous" in French.
-Lei was originally an object form of ella, which in turn referred to an honorific of the feminine gender such as la magnificenza tua/vostra ("Your Magnificence") or Vossignoria ("Your Lordship"), and by analogy, Loro came to be used as the formal plural.
-Previously, and in some Italian regions today (e.g. Campania), voi was used as the formal singular, like French "vous".
+The second-person nominative pronoun is tu for informal use, and for formal use, the third-person form Lei (and historically Ella) has been used since the Renaissance.
+It is used like Sie in German, usted in Spanish, and vous in French.
+Lei was originally an object form of ella, which in turn referred to an honorific of the feminine gender such as la magnificenza tua/vostra ('Your Magnificence') or Vossignoria ('Your Lordship'), and by analogy, Loro came to be used as the formal plural.
+Previously, and in some Italian regions today (e.g. Campania), voi was used as the formal singular, like French vous.
 The pronouns lei (third-person singular), Lei (formal second-person singular), loro (third-person plural), and Loro (formal second-person plural) are pronounced the same but written as shown, and formal Lei and Loro take third-person conjugations.
-Formal Lei is invariable for gender (always feminine), but adjectives that modify it are not: one would say to a man La conosco ("I know you") but Lei è alto ("You are tall").
-Formal Loro is variable for gender: Li conosco ("I know you [masc. pl.]") vs. Le conosco ("I know you [fem. pl.]"), etc. The formal plural is very rarely used in modern Italian; the unmarked form is widely used instead.
+Formal Lei is invariable for gender (always feminine), but adjectives that modify it are not: one would say to a man La conosco ('I know you') but Lei è alto ('You are tall').
+Formal Loro is variable for gender: Li conosco ('I know you [masc. pl.]') vs. Le conosco ('I know you [fem. pl.]'), etc. The formal plural is very rarely used in modern Italian; the unmarked form is widely used instead.
 For example: Gino, Lei è un bravo ingegnere.
 Marco, Lei è un bravo architetto.
 Insieme, voi sarete una gran bella squadra. ("Gino, you are a good engineer.
 Marco, you are a good architect.
 Together, you will make a very good team.").